 - Some of the plans have apps and features which can be overkill for most people

-The result in this round of the Wix vs. GoDaddy website builder comparison is a tie.
+The result in this round is a tie.
 Each of the companies offers suitable and reasonably priced website builder and hosting plans for every need and budget.
 Both offer excellent value for money for their plans.

 The good news is that you can always cancel your subscription and that you can try out each option before deciding which one – Wix or GoDaddy you want to commit to.

-Both GoDaddy, Wix allow users to set up very attractive and professional looking websites of every type.
+Both solutions allow users to set up very attractive and professional looking websites of every type.
 While both companies offer access to exceptional themes and templates and editing tools, there are some differences between the two, namely:

 GoDaddy Designs notes:

-- A wide variety of template and theme categories to pick from to build your GoDaddy s website
+- A wide variety of template and theme categories to pick from to build your website

 - The templates offered by the website builder cannot be customized 100%